edgio-docs/edgio-docs/src/guides/v7/sites_frameworks/limits.md

 }
 ```

-### [2]: Segregating assets from serverless bundle {/* possible-fix-2-segregating-assets-from-serverless-bundle */}
+### [2]: Segregating assets from THE {{ PRODUCT }} Cloud bundle {/* possible-fix-2-segregating-assets-from-serverless-bundle */}

 Additionally, this can be related to assets (such as fonts or images) that are imported into your project code.
-These resources are typically better referenced as static assets which are stored outside of the serverless bundle.
+These resources are typically better referenced as static assets which are stored outside of the bundle.

 You can remedy this by creating a `public` directory in the root of your project.
 Move all of your font and image assets to this path.
 Then, create a route in `routes.js` to serve those requests as static assets using the following as an example: